dapplo/Dapplo.Jira/doc/articles/intro.md

 - NuGet package: [![NuGet package](https://badge.fury.io/nu/Dapplo.Jira.svg)](https://badge.fury.io/nu/Dapplo.Jira)

 If you like this project, maybe it saves you time or money, and want to support me to continue the development?
-You can donate something via Paypal: https://www.paypal.me/dapplo
+You can donate something via [GitHub Sponsors](https://github.com/sponsors/Lakritzator) or Paypal: https://www.paypal.me/dapplo

 This client has support for: